 AWE2021 opens, starting a new decade of smart life

-BEIJING, March 23, 2021 /PRNewswire/ -- AWE2021 is open at National Exhibition and Convention Center (NECC), Hongqiao, Shanghai, China on March 23-25, 2021.
-Under the theme "Smartize the Future", it fully displays the latest innovations of the global home appliance and consumer electronics industry and the interconnected smart life in the digital era with its unprecedented scale, strong exhibitor list and tens of thousands of products and solutions that boast cutting-edge technologies and stylish designs.
+BEIJING, March 26, 2021 /PRNewswire/ -- AWE2021 opened at National Exhibition and Convention Center (NECC), Hongqiao, Shanghai, China on March 23-25, 2021.
+Under the theme "Smartize the Future", it fully displayed the latest innovations of global home appliance and consumer electronics industry and the interconnected smart life in the digital era with its unprecedented scale, strong exhibitor list and tens of thousands of products and solutions that boast cutting-edge technologies and stylish designs.

-AWE Live Stream Night Show will be launched on Tmall, JD.com and Kuaishou from 19:00 to 22:00 on March 23, 2020.
-It is designed to drive consumption through live stream sales.
-With hundreds of enterprises live streaming at the same time, presidents of enterprises will recommend best home appliances and consumer electronics to consumers along with celebrities, internet celebrities and livestreaming celebrities.
+AWE Live Stream Night Show was be launched on Tmall, JD.com and Kuaishou from 19:00 to 22:00 on March 23, 2020.
+It was designed to drive consumption through live stream sales.
+With hundreds of enterprises live streaming at the same time, presidents of enterprises recommended best home appliances and consumer electronics to consumers along with celebrities, internet celebrities and livestreaming celebrities.

 AWE2021 is more than a technology show.
 It marks the start of a brand new decade for AWE, a digitalized, smart new era for global home appliance and consumer electronics industry, and a future smart interconnected life for consumers.